annotation/text-fabric/tf/docs/about/annotate.md

 See

 *   `tf.ner.ner` for how to work with spreadsheets;
+*   `tf.ner.variants` for how to add spelling variants to spreadsheets;
 *   `tf.about.annotateBrowser` for how to work with the browser interface.
     Here is what the browser interface looks like:
     ![browser](../images/Ner/browser.png)